cibero42/enigmafy/README.md

 # Enigmafy
-Enigmafy is a shell script which makes encrypting multiple archives and sending them to the cloud an easy task.
+Enigmafy is a shell script which makes encrypting multiple archives an easy task.

 ## How it works
 Under the hood, Enigmafy first compacts the desired archive or folder in a single file using gzip.
 Then, encrypts it using [AGE](https://github.com/FiloSottile/age).
-Optionally, the hash (SHA512) of the file is calculated and stored in a file which is signed with ssh keys.
+Optionally, the hash (SHA512) of the encrypted file is calculated and stored in a file which is signed with ssh keys.

 When decrypting, Enigmafy can validate the signature and verify the hash, to validate integrity and authentication.